 H. Single Payment Voucher (SPV)

 The SPV process can be used only upon approval from SAB.
 It is used in instances in which an agency is unable to obtain a TIN from a supplier, the payment is infrequent in nature, and the payment is not subject to offset or IRS reporting.
 SPV is not permitted for payment for goods or services.
-Approval may be considered for small-dollar refunds, overpayments, or payments received in error.
+Approval may be requested and considered for insignificant payments that are required in circumstances when obtaining TIN information is impractical or impossible.
+Examples include small-dollar refunds, overpayments, or payments received in error.
+Other situations will be considered on a case-by-case basis.

 Requests to use SPV must be submitted on a Single Payment Voucher (SPV) Request in ServiceNow.